Course Descriptions

 Independent Legal Research - LAWS 7846

-Independent study and preparation of a research paper under supervision of a faculty member.
-The student must produce a research paper at least equivalent to a seminar research paper.
-The normal expectation is that a draft will be submitted, subjected to critique by the faculty member, and redrafted.
-Specific permission of the supervising faculty member is required before registering.
+Involves independent study and preparation of a research paper under faculty supervision.
+Students produce a research paper equivalent to a seminar research paper. a draft is submitted, subjected to critique by the faculty member, and redrafted.
 Available during or after the fifth semester of law school.
-Two credits may be earned by doing two projects, each for one hour of credit, under the supervision of different faculty and involving different areas of law.
+Instructor consent required.
+1-3 credits, letter graded.

-Explores the laws that regulate the basic technologies of the Internet and the management of information in the digital age.
-It examines the most significant statutes, regulations, and common law principles that comprise this emerging legal framework, including the Federal Wiretap Act, the HIPAA Privacy Rule, and the Digital Millennium Copyright Act.
+Explores the laws that regulate the basic technologies of the internet and the management of information in the digital age.
+It examines the most significant statutes, regulations and common law practices that comprise this emerging legal framework.
+2-3 credits, letter graded.

-Intellectual Property Counseling and Prosecution - LAWS 7381
+Intellectual Property Counseling and Licensing - LAWS 7381

 Intensive Intro to Fin Info, Accounting & Law: Accounting Bootcamp - LAWS 6280

 Exposes students to the basics of financial accounting and when and how lawyers encounter accounting problems.
-Students will leave the course with an understanding of the basic framework of accounting, including the double-entry method, balance sheets, income statements, and statements of cash flows.
-They will also understand basic financial concepts including the time value of money, discount rates, basic methods of business valuation, and risk and diversification concepts.
-This knowledge is relevant to the practice of law in a wide range of areas, including family law, commercial law, business law, employment law, and tax.
+Students will leave the course with an understanding of the basic framework of accounting, including the double-entry method, balance sheets, income statements, and statements of cash flows; time value of money; discount rates; basic methods of business valuation; and risk and diversification concepts.
+1 credit, letter graded.

 International Business Transactions - LAWS 7611

-Examines various mechanisms for the settlement of international disputes, including negotiation, inquiry, mediation, conciliation, arbitration and adjudication.
-Focuses on intergovernmental dispute resolution before the International Court of Justice.
-Recommended: International Law (LAWS 6400).
+Examines various mechanisms for the settlement of international disputes.
+Includes negotiation, inquiry, mediation, conciliation, arbitration, and adjudication.
+Focuses on intergovernmental dispute resolution.
+1-3 credits, letter graded.

 International Environmental Law - LAWS 6510